Silence - Solitude - Service

 Kuala Lumpur Chapter, Malaysia

-Listening to the Word of God in Scriptures (Lectio Divina) is a traditional way of cultivating friendship with Christ.
-It is a way of listening to the text of Scriptures as if we were in conversation with Christ and He were suggesting the topics of conversation.
-The daily encounter with Christ and reflection on His Word leads beyond mere acquaintanceship to an attitude of friendship, trust, and love.
+Listening to the word of God in Scripture (Lectio Divina) is a traditional way of cultivating friendship with Christ.
+It is a way of listening to the texts of Scripture as if we were in conversation with Christ and He were suggesting the topics of conversation.
+The daily encounter with Christ and reflection on His word leads beyond mere acquaintanceship to an attitude of friendship, trust, and love.
 Conversation simplifies and gives way to communing.
-Gregory the Great (6th century) in summarizing the Christian contemplative tradition expressed it as "Resting in God".
-This was the classical meaning of Contemplative Prayer in the Christian Tradition for the first sixteen centuries.
+Gregory the Great (6th century) in summarizing the Christian contemplative tradition expressed it as “resting in God.”
+This was the classical meaning of Contemplative Prayer in the Christian tradition for the first sixteen centuries.

 CENTERING PRAYER KUALA LUMPUR CHAPTER

 No. 8, Jalan Air Puteh, Setapak

 Tel/Fax : 603-40234786